 With experience, research, planning, practice, and mentally and physically preparing myself, I had my head in the right place.
 I knew how to relax every inch of my body through the contractions.
-I understood and respected my body; I knew how to surrender to the intense muscle contractions that were working to birth my baby.
+And how to surrender to the intense muscle contractions that were working to birth my baby.
 I was lucky to have found the right place and the right support team to be completely at ease.
-When I found myself stalled out at 7cm for 4 hours with my third birth, yes I was exhausted and anxious to meet my baby.
+When I found myself stalled out at 7cm for 4 hours, yes I was exhausted and anxious to meet my baby.
 What on Earth was the hold up?

-I think that feeling of guilt falls into the category of being watched and by nature, laboring women do not want to feel watched.
+I think that feeling of guilt falls into the category of being watched.
+And by nature, laboring women do not want to feel watched.
 Ironic, eh?
 I am a birth photographer, so it is my job to get clients the best possible pictures.
 Makes me feel pretty dirty when I think about it.
-The one thing I couldn’t conquer in labor despite becoming an absolute birthing machine pretty much defines my career!

-For all of you moms who are in love with the idea of having this defining moment in your life captured in invaluable images, this is my happy place.
-To the mamas who cherish the images from their birth story, but still feel bad for taking so long, cut it out!
+For all of you moms who are in love with the idea of having this defining moment in your life captured in invaluable images, it’s okay.
+This is my happy place.
+For those who cherish the images from their birth, but still feel bad for taking so long, cut it out!
 It makes me feel incredible to create something for you that I know will be close to your heart forever.
 Please do not worry about me.
-You are not just paying for my expertise, but my passion and respect for your birth experience along with my time, no matter how long your story may be.
+You are not just paying for my expertise.
+But, also my passion and respect for your birth experience along with my time, no matter how long your story may be.

-So please don’t torture yourself and PLEASE don’t allow yourself to feel like you need to hurry things up!
-I think it would destroy me if I thought a mom rushed things on my account and ended up with a crappy birth experience because of my presence.
-If you feel like you’re not paying me enough for my time and talent, give me a gift, tip me, tell the world how amazing I am, but PLEASE do not for a second think you are a burden and need to speed things up.
+So, please don’t torture yourself and PLEASE don’t allow yourself to feel like you need to hurry things up!
+It would destroy me if a mama let my presence negatively impact her birth experience.
+If you feel like you’re not paying me enough for my time and talent, no problem.
+Give me a gift, tip me, tell the world how amazing I am.
+But, PLEASE do not for a second think you are a burden and need to speed things up.
 I want to be there for every moment.
-I love to watch your birth story being written and I am honored that you have chosen me to illustrate that story for you.
+I love to watch your birth story being written and I’m honored that you have chosen me to illustrate that story for you.